paulm17/raikou/README.md

 The project was conceived with these 4 long-term goals:

-1. To allow for components without hooks to behave as server components and should state be introduced on the server side, make as many components
+1. To make as many components
    <a href="https://nextjs.org/_next/image?url=%2Fdocs%2Fdark%2Fthinking-in-server-components.png&w=3840&q=75">server
    aware</a>.
 2. To ensure proper tree-shaking for components and purging of unused css.
 (TBD, waiting for vercel to resolve the client bundle to be tree-shakable)
-3. To switch the theme from react context (state) to the tailwind theme.
-Thereby negating the need to keep the color mode (light/dark) and text direction (left/right) in state.
-4. When using the ClassNames api, to ensure that there were no clashes between the bootstrapped CSS of the component and tailwind styles provided.
+3. To ensure that there were no clashes between the bootstrapped CSS of the component and tailwind styles provided, when using the ClassNames API.
 This has been made possible with tailwind loading the styles via a plugin architecture.
 See for
    <a href="https://tailwindcss.com/docs/plugins#css-in-js-syntax">more
    information</a>.
+4. To improve the amount of data sent over each full request:
+   - By leveraging the new server paradigm.
+All the layout components would be server based, thus omitting them from the client payload.
+Thus, the leaf components being a mixture of server and client based.
+   - Using a css purging strategy.
+CSS for only the modules used would be shipped.

 ## Project Caveats